SANdood/Ecobee-Suite/README.md

 ### <a name="install-console-hubitat">Finalizing the Installation in Hubitat Console

-The final steps for installing the Ecobee Suite is completed entirely using the Ecobee Suite Manager App from the Hubitat console.
+The final steps for installing the Ecobee Suite are completed entirely using the Ecobee Suite Manager App from the Hubitat console.
 The App will guide you through the basic installation and setup process.
 It includes the following aspects:
 - Authentication with Ecobee to allow API Calls for your thermostat(s) (and connected sensors)
 - Discovery, selection and creation of Thermostat devices
 - Discovery, selection and creation of Remote Sensor devices (if there are any)